 Investing in financial literacy helps bridge the opportunity gap that exists in our underserved communities and empowers youth with the tools they need to break down economic barriers and lead financially secure lives.

-According to a July 2022 FINRA Foundation national financial capability study, a persistent financial literacy gap exists in the U.S. Further, the study found that young people, Black/African American, Hispanic/Latino and low-income households remain more vulnerable to the consequences of low financial literacy than other Americans.
+According to a July 2022 FINRA Foundation national financial capability study, a persistent financial literacy gap exists in the U.S. The study found that young people—particularly teens—along with Black/African American, Hispanic/Latino, and low-income households, remain more vulnerable to the consequences of low financial literacy than other Americans.
+This highlights the urgent need to expand access to financial literacy for teens in underserved communities.

 The study also showed that the above groups were more likely to exhibit psychological symptoms of financial stress, and younger people were 38% more likely to miss mortgage payments and 26% more likely to make hardship withdrawals from retirement accounts.